British Law Centre (at Warsaw University) Regulations 2021-2022

 – Preparation for classes

-Active participation by all participants is expected during all classes.
+Active participation by all participants is expected during classes.
 Participants are provided in advance with questions and topics to be discussed during their classes, together with any necessary reading and preparation materials.
 Participants are responsible for preparing answers to these questions and arriving at classes ready to discuss those questions, or (as the case may be) ready to take part in a scheduled legal skills exercise (see part C below).

 – Attendance requirements